qq7te/radical-product/src/_posts/2023-02-20-product-led-transformation.markdown

 The Design or solution to viewers’ needs was to build interconnected stories around a range of characters where viewers feel like they get the inside scoop on the superhero in each movie (think of the popularity of Marvel’s end-credit scenes).

 In terms of Capabilities to power this Design, Marvel had to buy back some of the B-list characters they had sold off, for example Thor and Hulk, to build this universe.
-Finally, in terms of Logistics, they had to ask the question “how will we deliver this solution to viewers?”
+Finally, in terms of Logistics, they had to ask, “How will we deliver this solution to viewers?”
 Their solution (movies) had to work financially – they had $500M to make 10 movies.
-This element of their strategy meant hiring actors such as Robert Downey Jr. who had talent but who weren’t too famous at the time to fit their business model.
-Compare this to DC’s approach of hiring well-known actors to play Batman – DC was steeped in the traditional view that only well-known actors and A-list superheroes would attract moviegoers to theaters.
+This element of their strategy meant that to fit their business model, they had to hire talented actors who weren’t too famous at the time, e.g. Robert Downey Jr. Compare this to DC’s approach of hiring well-known actors to play Batman – DC was steeped in the traditional view that only well-known actors and A-list superheroes would attract moviegoers to theaters.

 #### Prioritization and roadmap:
 Marvel then translated this strategy into a set of priorities and a roadmap – they announced phases 1-4 of their character development to fans long before these movies were released.
 Recently Marvel announced phases 5 and 6.